PD Dr. med. Karl Wieser

 - Wide experience with complex situations over many years

-- Close interdisciplinary cooperation with other in-house orthopaedic and related specialties (rheumatology, radiology, neurology, anaesthesia, and spinal cord injuries)
+- Close interdisciplinary cooperation with other in-house orthopaedic and related specialties (rheumatology, radiology, neurology, anesthesia, and spinal cord injuries)

-- In-house associated physiotherapy team specialising in the upper limb
+- In-house associated physiotherapy team specializing in the upper limb

 - Implementation of the latest research results in diagnosis and treatment